 the law, he did not say, 'You shall fear the Lord with all your

-heart' but 'you shall love the Lord with all your heart.'1 To
+heart' but 'you shall love the Lord with all your heart'

-Gentiles, since they come from their father Noah.
-The younger son
+represents the Gentiles, since they come from their father Noah.

-represents the Jews, who come from Abraham.
-'And approaching the
+The younger son represents the Jews, who come from Abraham.
+'And

-first, he said, "Son, go and work today in my vineyard."
-'Today'
+approaching the first, he said, "Son, go and work today in my

-refers to this present age.
-How did he speak to his sons?
-He
+vineyard."
+'Today' refers to this present age.
+How did he speak to

-didnít address them face to face like man, but he spoke to the
+his sons?
+He didnít address them face to face like man, but he

-heart, like God.
-Man only utters words to the ear, but God
+spoke to the heart, like God.
+Man only utters words to the ear,

-supplies understanding to the mind." (excerpt from an
+but God supplies understanding to the mind." (excerpt from

 Scripture quotations from Common Bible: Revised Standard Version of the Bible, copyright 1973, and Ignatius Edition of the Revised Standard Version of the Bible, copyright 2006, by the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.